dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 # Introduction
-The last five years have shown us that Large Language Models can effectively write programs in many domains.\todo{cite} This is an impressive capability given that writing programs involves having a working understanding of many aspects of their semantics.
+The last five years have shown us that Large Language Models can effectively write programs in many domains.\AT{cite} This is an impressive capability given that writing programs involves having a working understanding of many aspects of their semantics.
 But though we know that these large models understand programs to an extent, we still